Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.3.1 07/19/2021 =
+* NEW: Introduce `Taxonomy\Partial\getTermParents()`.
+* TWEAK: No need to import the core Connections Directory object on the term taxonomy admin pages since it is not utilized.
+* TWEAK: Deprecate `cnTemplatePart::getCategoryParents()` and refactor to utilize `Taxonomy\Partial\getTermParents()`.
+* TWEAK: Remove instances of `cnTemplatePart::getCategoryParents()` and refactor to utilize `Taxonomy\Partial\getTermParents()`.
+* TWEAK: Ensure Content Block callback is callable before registering the action callback.
+* TWEAK: Ensure taxonomy term permalink returns a string before escaping and rendering the permalink HTML.
+* TWEAK: Ensure term is an array and not empty before attempting to traverse the term results.
+* TWEAK: Minor refactor of `Content_Block::isPermitted()` to ensure callback is callable and if return value is not a bool, return `false`.
+* TWEAK: Set the default value in `Content_Block::heading()` to an empty string as the default to prevent a possible `null` as the return value.
+* TWEAK: Set the default value of `label` in `Content_Block\Entry\Taxonomy::content()` to an empty string as the default to prevent a possible `null` as the return value.
+* BUG: The `category__in` and `category__not_in` parameters should be parse as arrays.
+* BUG: Correct form ID name on the term taxonomy admin page to be consistent with WP core.
+* BUG: Ensure the `force_home` and `home_id` parameters are passed in the Taxonomy Term widget to prevent PHP notices about undefined indexes.
+* DEV: phpDoc corrections.
+* DEV: Remove unused import.
+* DEV: Updates to `.composer.json`.
+* DEV: Updates to `.gitignore`.

 = 10.3 07/10/2021 =
 * NEW: Introduce `_length()`, deprecate `cnGEO::convert()`, and refactor instances of `cnGEO::convert()` to utilize `_length()`.
 * NEW: Introduce `Taxonomy::getQueryVar()` and `Taxonomy::isPublicQueryable()` methods.